DPG-Code/exchange-rate/README.md

 # Exchange-rate ⚖

 ### 💰 About The Project
-Updated currency exchange app, integrated dark mode
+Updated currency exchange app, integrated dark mode.

 ### 💰 Built With
 - Html/Css